mesur-io/post-quantum-signatures/README.md

 ### Meetings and Collaboration

+NB: Now that core drafting is complete these meetings have been discontinued until further meetings are required

 Participants to this work item are invited to a weekly meeting to discuss [Pull Requests](https://github.com/mesur-io/post-quantum-signatures/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-asc), [Issues](https://github.com/mesur-io/post-quantum-signatures/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-asc),